any-docs/css/content/reference/properties/text-decoration-line/index.md

 }
 ```

-When setting multiple line-decoration properties at once, it may be more convenient to use the {{cssxref("text-decoration")}} shorthand property instead.
+When setting multiple line-decoration properties at once, it may be more convenient to use the `text-decoration` shorthand property instead.

 ## Syntax